-David worked for Saul.
-David led Saul's armies and married Saul's daughter.
-David loved Saul and worked to enlarge Saul's kingdom.
-Yet, in spite of all of David's faithful service, Saul absolutely hated David.
+David worked for Saul, led Saul's armies into battle, and married Saul's daughter.
+David loved Saul and put his life on the line to enlarge Saul's kingdom.
+Yet in spite of all of David's faithful service, Saul absolutely hated David.
 Saul drove David out of his home:

-- 1 Samuel 19:11: "Saul also sent messengers unto David's house, to watch him, and to slay him in the morning: and Michal David's wife told him, saying, If thou save not thy life to night, to morrow thou shalt be slain. - 12 So Michal let David down through a window: and he went, and fled, and escaped."
+1 Samuel 19:11-12: "Saul also sent messengers unto David's house, to watch him, and to slay him in the morning: and Michal David's wife told him, saying, If thou save not thy life to night, to morrow thou shalt be slain.
+So Michal let David down through a window: and he went, and fled, and escaped."